Accessories for sarees can improve your style quotient

 The kamarbandh works best if you are attending a wedding.
 It is recommended that you drape your saree on your lower hip when wearing a kamarbandh.
 However, the kamarbandh doesn’t look good if you have a broad waist.

 Saree accessories for work-day

 For work-day occasions, simple accessories like delicate jewellery (subtle earrings, thin bracelet, long sleek chains with small pendants), classic watch, large satchel or shoulder bag and open-toe heels or chappals work best.
 This will accentuate your looks and make you look younger!

 Read our comprehensive guide on the 5 types of Indian Wedding Sarees, how they are made, where to buy them, and how to keep them in pristine condition.
 Click here to read our article.

 3-step guide to choosing your accessories for sarees

 If all of this advice is too much for you to consider, we have come up with a simple, 3-step process to find a perfect set of accessories for sarees.

 Step 1: Choose the right saree for the occasion.
 If you are planning on attending a wedding, a silk saree might be the best bet.
 For example, accessories for silk sarees may not work very well with other types of sarees or outfits.

 Step 2: Select the right sarees based on your complexion.
 Your choice of sarees should ideally serve as a contrast to your complexion and not become a camouflage!
-If you have a wheatish complexion, pick colors from the opposite ends of the color spectrum, i.e., light colors or dark colors.
-Avoid picking mustard or olive colored sarees!
+If you have a wheatish complexion, pick colours from the opposite ends of the colour spectrum, i.e., light colours or dark colours.
+Avoid picking mustard or olive coloured sarees!

 Step 3: Now that you have the right saree, it’s time to pick the right set of accessories.
 Choosing the accessories based on your body type will certainly make you a smart woman with an understated sophistication that will turn heads.